Introduction

 Set up the filters tab as follows:

 Set up the Video tab as follows.
-The critical
+The critical change

-change is to select Constant framerate.
-The
+is to select Constant framerate.
+The MediaInfo

-be set in Handbrake (not the Max or Min values).
+Handbrake (not the Max or Min values).

 In this example I have chosen average bitrate and